 Injecting your meat with flavoring takes your meat to the next level by keeping your meat juicy, tender, and giving you that sumptuous meat flavor throughout the whole piece.

-Infusing your meat before cooking is very important so that the fluid embeds itself deeper into the flesh as it cooks.
+So, infusing your meat before cooking is very important as the fluid embeds itself deeper into the flesh as it cooks.

-One great way to get your flavoring into every inch of your meat is with a meat injector.
+So obviously you've heard of a meat injector otherwise you wouldn't be reading this.
 These easy-to-use syringes are durable, with enough capacity to fill your entire meat dish.

 OUR TOP PICK